-Moving beyond user experience to the important aspect of user intent, site search provides vital data to website owners and marketers.
+Moving beyond user experience to the important aspect of user intent, ecommerce site search SEO provides vital data to website owners and marketers.

 - For starters, it offers you data on which products are becoming increasingly popular, so that you can focus your attention there.